-When a skills maintenance session is successfully completed (or a member gains a relevant award after 30 June, in a particular year) the proficiency or qualification is current until 31 December in the following season.
+If a skills maintenance session is successfully completed (or a member gains a relevant award after 30 June in a particular year) the proficiency or qualification is current until 31 December in the following season.
+E.g., If a member completes their BM award on August 1st, 2021, the award will be proficient until December 2022.